Luke Lilledahl

-Luke Joseph Lilledahl (born August 1, 2005) is an American freestyle and folkstyle wrestler who competes at 57 kilograms.
+Luke Joseph Lilledahl (born August 1, 2005) is an American freestyle and folkstyle wrestler who competes at 57 kilograms and 125 pounds.
 In freestyle, he was the 2025 U23 World champion, the 2024 U20 World champion and the 2022 U17 World champion.

-Competing out of Pennsylvania State University, Lilledahl is an NCAA Division I All-American in folkstyle.
+Competing out of the Pennsylvania State University, Lilledahl was an undefeated NCAA Division I National champion, as well as a Big Ten Conference champion during the 2025–2026 season.